nagoya-foundation/r-functions-performance/README.md

 ## How it works

-We are using "Airplane Crashes and Fatalities Since 1908" public dataset provided by [Open Data by Socrata](https://opendata.socrata.com/Government/Airplane-Crashes-and-Fatalities-Since-1908/q2te-8cvq) to make funcitons calls.
+We are using "Airplane Crashes and Fatalities Since 1908" public dataset provided by [Open Data by Socrata](https://opendata.socrata.com/Government/Airplane-Crashes-and-Fatalities-Since-1908/q2te-8cvq).

 ## Example

+### to string functions

 function | times | lq | uq | min | max | median | avg
 --- | --- | --- | --- | --- | --- | --- | ---